Instructions for FAFSA/IRS data retrieval tool

 - Head of household (only if single, divorced, separated, or widowed)

 - You filed an amended return

-- You filed a Puerto Rican or foreign tax return
+- You filed a Puerto Rico or foreign tax return

 - You were not required to file a tax return

-If you are not eligible to use the IRS tool, you may be required to submit a Federal Tax Transcript or signed copies of your tax return as part of FAFSA Verification.
-Information regarding whether or not you have to submit additional FAFSA Verification documents can be viewed at cedarville.edu/myfinancialaid.
+If you are not eligible to use the IRS tool, you may be required to submit a Federal Tax Return Transcript as part of completing the FAFSA Verification process.
+Information regarding whether or not you have to submit additional FAFSA Verification documents can be viewed at MyFinancialAid.